Developer122436/finalProject/README.md

 Link Project: https://github.com/Developer122436/K-Mismatch-With-Dynamic-Programming-Include-Indels

 The final project of the degree is a research aimed at finding a quick way to search for a word in the text.
-Me and my partner developed a search algorithm based on K-Mismatch with Dynamic Programming that includes insertions and deletions (Indels) of letters in a word.
+Me and my collegue developed a search algorithm based on K-Mismatch with Dynamic Programming that includes insertions and deletions (Indels) of letters in a word.
 The project was implemented in Java.

 * The project works only on TXT Files.